 - (A) How to Submit.
 Any person may submit a proposal to add, edit or delete a requirement of the Technical Rules, via any member of the WBC Rules Committee. - (B) Proposal Content.
 The proposal shall contain the following: - (1) Identify the rule number to be revised where applicable. - (2) The text requested to be added, deleted, or revised. - (3) The reason for the rule change. - (C) Contact Us.
 E-mail to the WBC Rules Committee.
 The address can be found online at www.WorldBarefootCouncil.com. - (D) Approval.
-The WBC Rules Committee shall review the proposed change and following approval by the WBC Rules Committee shall be sent to the WBC for consideration.
+The WBC Rules Committee shall review the proposed change and if approved by the WBC Rules Committee shall be sent to the WBC for consideration and approval.

-208: NEW TRICKS
+208: NEW TRICK

-To qualify new tricks for inclusion in the next World Championships, applications for those new tricks shall be submitted to any member of the WBC no less than 120 days before the next World Championships and the WBC shall then adjudicate on them no less than 60 days before the next World Championships.
+To qualify a new trick for inclusion in the next World Championships, application for that new trick shall be submitted to any member of the WBC no less than 120 days before the next World Championships and the WBC shall then adjudicate on them no less than 60 days before the next World Championships.
 This application shall be in the form of a video recording of the perfect trick on the long line accompanied by a written description of the trick, and proposed point value for consideration by the WBC.